jaydeegbobeh/eng88/DevOps/terraform.md

 Allows developers to logically manage monitor and provision resources rather than manually configuring each required resource Terraform parses the code ansd translates it into an app program

-it has four major commands
+It has four major commands
 terraform init : initialize a working directory containing Terraform configuration files terraform plan : creates an execution plan terraform apply : executes actions in plan